LukasHromadnik/FEL-UI-SZZ/PUI/06-lp_heuristics.md

 \end{array}
 \end{equation*}

-Optimization for every state gives best-possible cost partitioning but takes time.
+Optimization for every state gives best-possible cost partitioning but it takes time.

 ## Operator Counting

-Idea behind Operator counting is linear constraints whose variables denote number of occurrences of a given operator that must be satisfied by every plan that solves the task.
+Idea behind Operator counting is linear constraints whose variables denote the number of occurrences of a given operator that must be satisfied by every plan that solves the task.

 \begin{equation*}
 \begin{array}{rll}